Academics

 Description

 Pre-Requisites: CS PhD students or permission of instructor.
-The student is expected to have already taken a graduate course in theory, like Graduate Algorithms or equivalent.
+The student is expected to have already taken a graduate course in theory, like Graduate Algorithms.

 • This course fulfills the Project or Technical Elective area.